code-423n4/2024-09-kakarot/README.md

 ## Automated Findings / Publicly Known Issues

-The 4naly3er report can be found [here](https://github.com/code-423n4/2024-09-kakarot/blob/main/4naly3er-report.md).

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 • Front-end components

 • Infrastructure relating to the project

 • Key custody

 • The owner of Kakarot has total admin rights to update classes and write values to account storages.

 • EVM Gas not being equivalent to Starknet opcode pricing

-Any documented difference between Kakarot and Ethereum in the docs https://docs.kakarot.org/differences
+Any documented difference between Kakarot and Ethereum in the docs:  https://docs.kakarot.org/differences

-✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.

 # Overview